rubenerd/rubenerd.com/content/post/2016/this-months-unsubscribe-fun-pinterest.markdown

 - spam
 location: sydney
 ---
-A [recurring theme](https://rubenerd.com/tag/newsletters/) on *Rubénerd* is the number of sites that abuse their email lists with opt-out newsletters, and the difficulties of unsubscribing.
+A [recurring theme](https://rubenerd.com/tag/newsletters/) on *Rubenerd* is the number of sites that abuse their email lists with opt-out newsletters, and the difficulties of unsubscribing.

 Pinterest sent me this email: